Eminent Domain Attorney for the N.C. 54 Corridor Improvements in Durham and Chapel Hill

 What Can I Expect from the Eminent Domain Process in North Carolina?

 If you discover your property could be acquired under eminent domain for the N.C.
 54 Corridor improvement project, contact an experienced attorney as soon as possible to guide you through the legal process.
-A few things to expect would be:
+The steps involved include:

 - An appraiser is selected by yourself and eminent domain lawyer to appraise the property